-Can a Brown Lawn recover from a bad spray job?
+Can a brown lawn recover from a bad spray job?

-QUESTION From Reader: I used Ortho Weed B Gon to kill Dandelions on my front lawn and it turned it brown.
+Re/ a Brown Lawn: I used Ortho Weed B Gon to kill Dandelions on my front lawn and it turned it brown.
 Have I killed the grass or should I wait to see if it will reverse itself?
 I thought about trying some nitrogen but have not as yet.
 Can I reverse this and get my lawn green again.
 Will time take care of it?
 I live in Kansas City, Kansas.

 Garden Counselor ANSWER: